SAGES-UCSC/Photometry/README.md

   inputs are fairly rudimentry.
 * **createSexParam.py** - Generate a Source Extractor configuration file.
 This is intended to be included as a function in a larger proram.
 * **findBestAperture.py** - The first part of reconstructing the methods of Whitaker et al. (2011).
 This is a routine to optimize the aperture we use for extracting photometery.
-Not fully functional yet.
 * **makeRegionFile.py** - Turn a catalog into a DS9 regions file.
 This is written as a function to be included in a larger program, it's not to be run from the command line.

 #### To-Do:

-- [ ] Finish findBestAperture.py
+- [X] Finish findBestAperture.py
 - [ ] Write findZeropoint.py
 - [ ] Fix correctMag
 - [ ] Fix magCut